Your money-making expert. Financial journalist, TV and radio personality.

 Don’t worry!
 You’re certainly not alone.

-Traditional marketing works greatly on a ‘hit-or-miss’ principle – placing an advertisement in a magazine and hoping it catches the eye or broadcasting a snippet on the radio and praying it becomes an earworm.
+Traditional marketing works on a ‘hit-or-miss’ principle – placing an advertisement in a magazine and hoping it catches the eye or broadcasting a snippet on the radio and praying it becomes an earworm.
 Of course, in most cases, some market research goes into a campaign before launching, but there is really only so much you can do to ensure your message reaches your intended audience.

-So, if the bit above seems Greek to you, but you’re still interested in learning more, there are loads of courses out there.
+If the bit above seems Greek to you, but you’re still interested in learning more, there are loads of courses out there.

 Here are a few you could check out: